gvwilson/thirdbit/src/fiction/iffy/index.md

 "Mm hm."
 Doctor Johel swiped the arm of her exoskeleton to bring up an image.
-An older version of Iffy's face looked back at her.
+An older version of Iffy looked back at her.
 "Her name wasn't Ang Kwan,"
 she said quietly.
 "It was Suhailah Yuen.